sandbochs/ng-directive-componentization-composition/post.md

 #1.
 Introduction
-AngularJS, is currently one of the most widely used client side frameworks.
-It exposes large amounts of complex functionality, and lends itself very well to writing reusable, generic code.
+AngularJS exposes large amounts of complex functionality, and lends itself very well to writing reusable, generic code.
 This article will attempt to be a detailed, and heavily opinionated look at what is Angular's Unit of reuse - directives, with an eye towards explaining their many frequently confusing features.

 ##1.1 Requirements, Assumptions